 - Enterprise Management Associates puts the cost of application downtime at $45,000 per hour, averaged across low mid-tier to large enterprises (zdnet.com, Real Cost of Application Outages)

-Based on these reports, we can see that there’s little consensus on what downtime costs, but we can use this to develop some conservative estimates.
+Based on these reports, we can see little consensus on downtime costs are, but we can use this to develop some conservative estimates.
 The Ponemon numbers are the most referenced and have the most backing data.
 We’ll use the CIO Insight research to assume users can still work at 63% efficiency while systems are down—good employees will still find ways to do their job, so this conservative result bakes in some user ingenuity into the equation.